Details

 All cancellations must be submitted to GEEO in written form by emailing your request for cancellation to

-- BEING PREPARED: While the hikes on this trip are all-day hikes and you need to carry no more than a small daypack, this is still an alpine environment.
+- FITNESS LEVEL & BEING PREPARED: You must be able to handle the physical aspects of the hiking on this trip and bring the appropriate gear.
+While the hikes on this trip are all-day hikes and you need to carry no more than a small daypack, this is still an alpine environment.
 The walks involve ascents and descents of up to 900m (3000ft) sometimes over rough and steep ground.
+None of the trails require mountaineering or climbing.
 Good fitness and a familiarity with mountain hiking will help you get the most out of this trip.
 You will require good well-broken-in hiking boots and a raincoat.
 Rain pants could come in handy, but fast-drying pants are fine.

 - WEATHER: The route outlined in this itinerary is weather dependent, and you will need to be prepared for unpredictable mountain weather.
 In the case of poor weather conditions, your tour leader will re-route your path while maintaining an effort to keep as close to the planned itinerary as possible.